badrishc/Shadowfax/README.md

 # Shadowfax

-This branch hosts prototype code for the Shadowfax research work, made available to anonymous VLDB 2021 reviewers under the existing reviewer confidentiality agreement.
+This branch hosts prototype code for reproducing results in the Shadowfax research work (to appear in VLDB 2021).
+This work uses a fork of FASTER, which is available upstream [here](https://github.com/microsoft/FASTER).

 # Running Shadowfax